9 min read

 Hoteliers that succeed with hotel market segmentation do several things very well:

-First, they define the market segments for their property and understand which contribute the most (and the least) to the overall business.
+First, they define the market segments for their property and understand which of them contribute the most to the overall business.

-Second, they use their organization’s resources—like navigating a hotel market monitoring solution—and teams to track segment performance and scale those actionable insights to tailor sales (price-setting) and marketing (special offers) efforts.
+Second, they use their organization’s resources—like a hotel market monitoring solution—and teams to track segment performance and scale the actionable insights to tailor sales (price-setting) and marketing (special offers) efforts.

 So let’s unpack market segmentation for hotels.